Compare solar panel savings with different purchasing options (cash, loan, lease)

 A Shift Away from Residential Solar Leases to Loans and Cash Sales

-The cost to install a residential solar PV system now averages roughly between $15,000 and $18,000 nationwide, with an approximate payback period of three to five years.
+The cost to install a residential solar PV system now averages roughly between $15,000 and $18,000 nationwide, with a payback period between 5-10 years, depending on the state you are in.
 The ongoing drop in that installation cost is making it more affordable to buy and own a residential solar PV system.

 Ownership allows homeowners to acquire the rights to the federal solar ITC (30 percent but dropping) and any state solar incentives, such as solar renewable energy certificates (SREC) or "green" energy self-generation rebates, as well as take in any net metering credits.